polaris-slo-cloud/polaris-slo-framework/docs/README.md

 # SLOC Documentation

-This folder contains the main documentation of the project.
+This is the main documentation of the project.

 ## Content